gsergom/YouSet/README.md

 * Mandatory arguments:
 -d INDIR, --pdbdir INDIR: path to directory with all the base pdb files to use.
 -f INFASTA, --fasta INFASTA: path to fasta file with the sequences of the complex.
--o OUTFILE, --output OUTFILE: path to output directory where to store the results.
+-o OUTDIR, --output OUTDIR: path to output directory where to store the results.

 To run the program with the defaults settings, the following command must be used:
 ```sh